-- a) Appropriation of liquid securities (TDR, shares, margin money etc.) and pledged goods, to reduce outstanding - b) Disposal of other securities, with the co-operation of borrowers. - c) Compromise settlement of dues through negotiation a.
-The total gross credit exposures

-- d) Re-calling the advance - e) Filing suit in Court- Execution of decree - f) Lastly, after all the chances of recovery of dues are exhausted, we may resort to writing off of the balance dues.
+- a) Appropriation of liquid securities (TDR, shares, margin money etc.) and pledged goods, to reduce outstanding - b) Disposal of other securities, with the co-operation of borrowers. - c) Compromise settlement of dues through negotiation - d) Re-calling the advance - e) Filing suit in Court- Execution of decree - f) Lastly, after all the chances of recovery of dues are exhausted, we may resort to writing off of the balance dues.
 All these means have to be effectively pursued for resolution of NPAs.

-Quantitative Disclosures:-
+Quantitative Disclosures: